Invariant measures of Mass Migration Processes

 Let us introduce the \textit{mass migration process}, abbreviated as MMP.
 Particles are located on a countable set $\X$ of sites, typically $\Zd$.
-At a given time $t\ge 0$, for a configuration $\eta_t=\left(\eta_t(x):x\in\X\right)$, $\eta_t(x)\in\N$ is the number of particles on site $x\in \X$ at time $t$.
-Particles move between sites with respect to the \emph{\GMx dynamics}, i.e. $k\ge 1$ particles from the total amount $\a$ of particles at a departure site $x$ jump simultaneously to a target site $y$ occupied by $\beta$ particles with a rate
+At a given time $t\ge 0$, for a configuration $\eta_t=\left(\eta_t(x):x\in\X\right)$, $\eta_t(x)\in\N$ is the number of particles on site $x\in \X$.
+Particles move between sites with respect to the \emph{\GMx dynamics}, that is, $k\ge 1$ particles from the total amount $\a$ of particles at a departure site $x$ jump simultaneously to a target site $y$ occupied by $\beta$ particles with a rate

 where $(p(x,y),x,y\in \X)$ is a transition probability on $\X$, and where, for all $\a,\,\b\in\N$,